1-Port Douglas Great Barrier Reef Tours

-Due to its natural alluring beauty and massive marine diversity, the.
-Great Barrier Reef is one of the 7 natural wonders of the world and is an iconic tourist destination for guests that wish to come for a holiday to swim, snorkel and scuba dive the colourful coral gardens.
-All of the Port Douglas reef trips are suitable for excited children, hard to please teenagers, romantic couples and curious adults.
+Due to its natural alluring beauty and massive marine diversity, the Great Barrier Reef is one of the 7 natural wonders of the world and is an iconic tourist destination for guests that wish to come for a holiday to swim, snorkel and scuba dive the colourful coral gardens.
+There is a wide selection of Port Douglas reef trips some suitable for families, snorkellers only, certified scuba divers and those who wish to experience an Introductory Scuba Dive for the first time.
 Some of the day tour boats are also fitted with special equipment to assist guests with disabilities to access and enjoy this beautiful underwater world.

-Port Douglas is only 30 nautical miles from the best snorkelling and diving spots on the Great Barrier Reef.
+Port Douglas is only 30 nautical miles from the best snorkelling and diving spots on the Great Barrier Reef, making Port Douglas one of the best places to experience the Reef.
 This is the world’s largest reef system and can you believe it we have over 3000 individual coral reefs on your doorstep to scuba dive, snorkel and explore.
 Discover a new world as you are taken out on one of the reef tour operators’ comfortable and spacious boats.

 If you have never tried a scuba dive and wish to give it a go on your next Port Douglas holiday then this is certainly the place to do it.
 You can then brag that you did your first ever introductory scuba dive on Australia’s Great Barrier Reef which is one of the 7 natural wonders of the world!
 All of the reef tour operators offer an introductory scuba dive to those guests who are keen to sign up and give it a go (extra expense and must be pre-booked at time of booking your reef trip)’